freenas/freenas-docs/userguide/storage.rst

 Wait until the resilivering is complete before :ref:`restoring the encryption keys to the pool<Managing Encrypted Volumes>`.
-**If this additional step is not performed before the next reboot, access to the pool might be permanently lost**.
+**If the encryption keys are not restored before the next reboot, access to the pool might be permanently lost**.

 .. warning:: Access to the pool will be permanently lost unless the